jupyterhub/jupyterhub/docs/source/index.rst

 - The Hub configures the proxy to forward URL prefixes to the single-user notebook servers

-For convenient administration of the Hub, its users, and :doc:`services`, JupyterHub also provides a
+For convenient administration of the Hub, its users, and services, JupyterHub also provides a `REST API`_.
-`REST API`_.

 Contents
 --------